xdgrulez/kafi/README.md

 ## A Simple Non-stateful Stream Processor

-You can use Kafi as a simple non-stateful stream processing tool.
+You can also use Kafi as a simple non-stateful stream processing tool.

 ### Copy Topics

-You can use Kafi to just copy topics like this[^2]:
+You can use Kafi to just copy topics[^2]:

 ```
 c.cp("my_topic", c, "my_copied_topic")